 *Customer review: “It’s a bit expensive but not really if you think about it as meal replacement.”
 Jennifer, Poway, CA

-Reviews: Strengths & benefits
+Reviews: Strengths & Testimonials

-Medifast’s strength is fast initial weight loss, and was ranked #7 in “Best Fast Weight Loss Diets” by U.S News & World Report.
+Medifast’s strength is fast initial weight loss, and it was ranked #7 in “Best Fast Weight Loss Diets” by U.S News & World Report.

 *Customer review: “I did exactly what they said to do and in the course of about three and a half months, I lost 53 pounds.” – Jeff, Clive IA

-*Customer Review: “I lost 50 pounds and my husband lost 90.
+*Customer review: “I lost 50 pounds and my husband lost 90.
 So, it was very good.
 But lately, I was out of control.
 In order for Medifast to work, it’s helpful to make losing weight the most important thing, and it should take priority over everything.” – Milena, Rampa, Fl

 Although Medifast boasts some major advantages, there are also many drawbacks to the plan as well as common complaints.

-Probably the biggest consideration is whether Medifast works long term.
+Probably the biggest consideration is whether Medifast works long-term.
 It seems to require discipline, and people who quit after they meet their weight loss goal are likely to regain the weight.

 *Customer review: “I lost 30 pounds, but if you try Medifast hoping that just eating the meals will make you lose weight, it probably won’t work.
 You need dedication for it to work.” – Nicki, Miami, FL